 - NHS Fitness Studio - These free workouts have been created by fitness experts and range from 10 to 45 minutes.
 All of these routines count towards your weekly physical activity.

-- 9 ways to get more active - helpful tips from the British Heart Foundation
+- How do I prepare for exercise? - helpful tips from the British Heart Foundation

 - Exercise guidelines - read more about the physical activity guidelines for adults aged 19 to 64